by Erin Marissa Russell

 If ticks (or the homeowner’s association) are a threat in your neighborhood, you may choose to keep long grass environments around the perimeter of your yard.
 That way, the majority of your lawn can stay clipped short, keeping out ticks and keeping your yard up to code.

 Another option for including tall grass is to choose tall ornamentals.
 Some excellent options that will both provide fireflies with a habitat and make striking garden additions include pampas grass or fountain grass.

 Give Fireflies the Cover of Darkness

 Keeping your porch light off is one way to make sure fireflies can see one another flashing, but there are more involved measures you can take to help them out.
 Even cars and trucks that pass your home with their headlights on can affect your yard’s fireflies for several minutes.
 If you’re on a rural road with few neighbors, this may not be a huge concern for you.
-Most gardeners, however, will see big firefly benefits when they take steps to block traffic lights and other disruptive brightness.
+Most gardeners in urban areas, however, will see big firefly benefits when they take steps to block traffic lights and other bright lights.

 Adding a privacy fence or tall hedge around your lawn can help keep the light from passing cars at bay.
 You can also deflect light from the inside of your home by making sure to keep curtains, blinds, or windowshades closed.

 Make Sure Lightning Bugs Have Plenty of Food

 There are two ways you can make sure your yard’s fireflies have lots to feast on.
 For one thing, those soft-bodied critters we mentioned when discussing wood piles can also be garden pests.
 If you want to attract fireflies, it’s best to avoid taking measures against those snails, slugs, worms, and grubs, because they make up a big part of the little lightning bug’s diet.